[Toy Review] Womanizer Next

 [*] Use code AFF-COFFKINK10 to get 10% off

-Thanks to Lovehoney for sending me this product, which features in their top sex toys for Valentine’s Day!
+Thanks to Lovehoney for sending me the Womanizer Next to review.
 Affiliate links appear in this post.
 All views are, as always, mine.

 5 Ways to Use a Sex Position Wedge

 I recently received Lovehoney’s Ultimate Sex Position Enhancer Set, a two-piece set comprising a sex position wedge and ramp.
-Instead of doing a straightforward review, I thought I’d do something a little different and tell you about a few different ways you can use items like this.
+Instead of doing a straightforward review, I thought I’d do something a little different and tell you about a few different ways you can use these items, from trying new sexual positions to using your wedge as a toy mount.

 Sex furniture and sex position aids are having a moment in a big way, and I’ve been wanting to try some for ages.
 Turns out they are both enormous (Mr C&K when this thing arrived in a comically huge box: “Amy, where on EARTH are you going to keep it!?”) and surprisingly versatile.